 | Fortune-telling apps | Explicitly named — removal risk if not attracting users |

 And the trigger?
-"Do not attract customers."
+'Do not attract customers.'

-"I've been running keyword installs for weeks.
-No movement."
+'I have been running keyword installs for weeks.
+No movement at all.'

-"I doubled my volume.
-Still stuck on page 3."
+'I doubled my volume.
+Still stuck on page 3.'

-Premium Keyword Installs work differently.
+Premium Keyword Installs operate differently.

 | Standard Installs | Premium Installs |